 - Sta-Bil 360® Performance is a very good choice, probably the second-best choice of the additives surveyed.
-It does more things than almost any other additive. - Star Tron is a good combination of benefits imparted and low treat rate.
-In our assessment, it is not as good as Sta-Bil 360® or Ethanol Defense® because it does not provide as many benefits.
+It does more things than almost any other additive, while being very cost-effective to use. - Star Tron is a good combination of benefits imparted and low cost-to-treat.
+In our assessment, it is not as good as Sta-Bil 360 or Ethanol Defense® because it does not provide as many benefits.
 But it is clearly better than the additives later in this list. - Amsoil Quickshot® causes a dilemma for the user.
 It providex four benefits, including the important benefit of preventing ethanol damage that Star Tron does not.
 But it is very expensive to use, so the consumer must weigh its high cost-to-use compared to other additives.
-It does not do as much as Sta-Bil 360 or Ethanol Defense®, both of which cost much less to use. - STP® Gas Treatment only does a few beneficial things and would not be a recommended choice to treat ethanol fuels, as it fails to do several important things that a good additive should do. - Sea Foam® wins the dubious honor of being the worst ethanol additive in our list.
+It does not do as much as Sta-Bil 360 or Ethanol Defense®, both of which cost much less to use. - STP® Gas Treatment only does a few beneficial things and would not be a recommended choice to treat ethanol fuels, as it fails to do several important things that a good ethanol additive should do.
+But its saving grace is that it does not cost a lot to use. - Sea Foam® wins the dubious honor of being the worst ethanol additive in our list.
 It only provides two benefits, neither of which are uniquely required for ethanol fuels.
-And its high treat rate means it can be the most expensive fuel additive to use.
-The consumer pays a high price for the least benefit.
+And its high treat rate means it's the most expensive fuel additive to use more than 6x the cost of Sta-Bil 360® or Star Tron and more than TEN TIMES as expensive as Ethanol Defense®.
+The consumer pays the most for the least benefit.

-The final overall conclusion is that Ethanol Defense® from Bell Performance is the best combination of value and performance for ethanol multifunction additives on the market today.
+The final overall conclusion is that Ethanol Defense® from Bell Performance is the best combination of value and cost for ethanol multifunction additives on the market today.
+It does the most while costing the least to use of the reputable choices in this comparison.
 That is why we believe that Ethanol Defense® is your best ethanol fuel additive choice.